Agent-Oriented Planning in Multi-Agent Systems: Agent-Oriented Planning in Multi-Agent Systems

 The aforementioned process of agent-oriented planning, which is called {\it fast decomposition and allocation} in this study, heavily relies on the capabilities of the meta-agent and meticulously designed system prompts.
 While such an end-to-end approach can achieve high efficiency, its success rate, namely fulfilling the three design principles mentioned above and providing reliable answers to the original user query, and its stability, namely the meta-agent can follow instructions and produce formatted responses, might not be satisfactory.

-Inspired by recent studies on scaling laws during inference~\citep{openai20244o}, we propose to design mechanisms to guide the meta-agent toward more comprehensive reasoning processes.
+Inspired by recent studies on inference time computing~\citep {openai20244o}, we propose to design mechanisms to guide the meta-agent toward more comprehensive reasoning processes.
 The results of fast decomposition and allocation should be viewed as intermediate outputs rather than final results, which need to be further evaluated to offer detailed revision suggestions for the meta-agent.
-More details on this proposed approach are provided in the next section.
+More details on this proposed approach are provided in the next subsection.